 Using a Surrogate Mother: What You Need to Know

-What Is a Surrogate?
+What Is a Surrogate Mother?

-There are two kinds of surrogate mothers.
+There are two kinds:

-In vitro fertilization (IVF) now makes it possible to harvest eggs from the mother, fertilize them with sperm from the father, and place the embryo into the uterus of a gestational surrogate.
-The surrogate then carries the baby until birth.
-A gestational surrogate has no genetic ties to the child.
-That's because it wasn't her egg that was used.
-A gestational surrogate is called the "birth mother."
-The biological mother, though, is still the woman whose egg was fertilized.
+Gestational surrogates.
+A technique called "in vitro fertilization" (IVF) now makes it possible to gather eggs from the mother, fertilize them with sperm from the father, and place the embryo into the uterus of a gestational surrogate.

 In the U.S., gestational surrogacy is less complex legally.
 That's because both intended parents have genetic ties to the baby.
 As a result, gestational surrogacy has become more common than a traditional surrogate.
 About 750 babies are born each year using gestational surrogacy.